ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 add_compile_options(-g)
 ```

-Now you’re ready to debug your code!
+Now you're ready to debug your code!
 If this was a non-ROS project, at this point you might do something like below.
-Here we’re launching a GDB session and telling our program to immediately run.
+Here we're launching a GDB session and telling our program to immediately run.
 Once your program crashes, it will return a gdb session prompt denoted by `(gdb)`.
-At this prompt you can access the information you’re interested in.
+At this prompt you can access the information you're interested in.
-However, since this is a ROS project with lots of node configurations and other things going on, this isn’t a great option for beginners or those that don’t like tons of commandline work and understanding the filesystem.
+However, since this is a ROS project with lots of node configurations and other things going on, this isn't a great option for beginners or those that don't like tons of commandline work and understanding the filesystem.

 ```bash
 gdb ex run --args /path/to/exe/program
 ```

 Below are sections to describe the 3 major situations you could run into with ROS 2-based systems.
-Read the section that best describes the problem you’re attempting to solve.
+Read the section that best describes the problem you're attempting to solve.

 ## From a Node